Perceptual error optimization for Monte Carlo rendering: Related Work

-\citet{mitchell1991Spectrally} observed that blue noise is a desirable property for spectrally optimal ray tracing. \citet{georgiev16bluenoise} were the first to apply results from the halftoning literature to screen-space error redistribution for path tracing.
-The resulting perceptual quality improvements are substantial for smooth enough integrands.
+\citet{mitchell1991Spectrally} first observed that high-frequency error distribution is desirable for stochastic rendering.
+Only recently, \citet{georgiev16bluenoise} adopted techniques from halftoning to correlate pixel samples in screen space and distribute path-tracing error as blue noise, with substantial perceptual quality improvements. \citet{Heitz2019b} built on this idea to develop a progressive quasi-Monte Carlo sampler that further improves quality. \citet{Ahmed:HierarchicalOrdering} proposed a technique to coordinate quasi-Monte Carlo samples in screen space inspired by error diffusion.

-Motivated by the results of \citet{georgiev16bluenoise}, \citet{Heitz2019} devised a technique aiming to directly optimize the error distribution instead of operating on sample distributions.
+Motivated by the results of \citet{georgiev16bluenoise}, \citet{Heitz2019} devised a method to directly optimize the distribution of pixel estimates, without operating on individual samples.
 Their pixel permutation strategy fits the initially white-noise pixel intensities to a prescribed blue-noise mask.
-This approach scales well with sample count and dimensionality, though the error distribution quality is limited by the fitting to a specific mask and degrades to white noise near geometry discontinuities, unlike the methods of~\citet{georgiev16bluenoise} and \citet{Heitz2019b}.
+This approach scales well with sample count and dimension, though its reliance on prior pixel estimates makes it practical only for animation rendering where it is susceptible to quality degradation.

-We propose a perceptual error framework based on an expressive model that unifies these prior methods, exposing their assumptions and providing guidelines to alleviate some of their drawbacks.
-Our general perceptual error formulation does not rely on a target (blue-noise) mask.
+We propose a perceptual error framework that unifies these two general approaches, exposing the assumptions of existing methods and providing guidelines to alleviate some of their drawbacks.